-This story is true.
+This following story is true.
 Only the brand of the cheese has been changed to protect the innocent dairy industry.

 The Great Ohio Cheese War